dedicatedcode/reitti/README.md

 - Use standard PostgreSQL backup tools (such as `pg_dump` or physical volume snapshots) to back up your database.
 - Back up the entire storage directory/volume used by Reitti for file storage.
 - Ensure backups are performed regularly and stored securely.
-- No backup is needed for RabbitMQ, Redis, Photon.
+- No backup is needed for RabbitMQ (task scheduling), Redis, Photon.

 **Restore:**
 - In case of disaster recovery, restore both the PostGIS database and the storage path to recover all user data and history.